AzonInc/Doorman/docs/en/guide/getting-started.md

 ## Connect the Wires
 Start by opening your indoor station's enclosure.
 On most models, you'll find screw terminals labeled `a`, `b`, `E`, and `P`.

-You'll need **a small screwdriver** to connect Doorman to your indoor station.

 The Doorman connects **in parallel** to the bus — just like any other device.

 Before proceeding, review the power supply options below and choose the one that best suits your setup.

 ::: danger CAUTION
-**NEVER connect an external power source to the TC:BUS terminals!**
+**NEVER connect ANY POWER SOURCE to the BUS terminals\*.

-Doing so can cause **serious damage**.
+This includes the `P` line from the intercom.** And no, Patrick, Mayonnaise is not an instrument.

+As soon as Doorman attempts to transmit data on the bus, **serious and potentially irreversible damage will occur**.

-Always double-check all connections carefully before plugging anything in.
+Always **double-check every connection** before plugging anything in.

+*The labeling on the board may vary depending on the revision: A+B, TCS:BUS, or TC:BUS.
 :::

 ### Power supply options: